Sri Lanka explosions kill at least 207

 "I want to express my loving closeness to the Christian community, targeted while they were gathered in prayer, and all the victims of such cruel violence," Francis said.

-Six nearly simultaneous blasts took place in the morning in Colombo at St. Anthony's Shrine -- a Catholic church -- and the Cinnamon Grand, Shangri-La and Kingsbury hotels.
-After a lull of a few hours, two more explosions occurred at St. Sebastian Catholic church in Negombo, a mostly Catholic town 23 miles (37 kilometres) north of Colombo, and at the Protestant Zion church in the town of Batticaloa, about 190 miles (300 kilometres) to the east.
+Six nearly simultaneous blasts took place in the morning at the shrine and the Cinnamon Grand, Shangri-La and Kingsbury hotels in Colombo, as well as at two churches outside Colombo, according to a Sri Lankan military spokesman, Brigadier Sumith Atapattu.

+After a lull of a few hours, two more blasts occurred just outside Colombo, one of them at a guesthouse, where two people were killed, the other near an overpass, Atapattu said.

-Three police officers were killed while conducting a search at a suspected safe house in Dematagoda, on the outskirts of Colombo, when its occupants apparently detonated explosives to prevent arrest, Wijewardena said.
+Also, three police officers were killed during a search at a suspected safe house on the outskirts of Colombo when its occupants apparently detonated explosives to prevent arrest, authorities said.

-Local TV showed the Shangri-La's second-floor restaurant was gutted, with the ceiling and windows blown out.
-Loose wires hung and tables were overturned in the blackened space.
+The Shangri-La's second-floor restaurant was gutted, with the ceiling and windows blown out.
+Loose wires hung down and tables were overturned in the blackened space.
 From outside the police cordon, three bodies could be seen covered in white sheets.

-Foreign tourists hurriedly took to their cellphones to text family and loved ones around the world that they were OK.
+Foreign tourists hurriedly took to their cellphones to text family and loved ones that they were OK.
+Visitors from around the world come to Sri Lanka to see elephants, tea plantations, ancient Buddhist monuments and other sights.

-One group was on a 15-day tour of the tropical island country, seeing such sites as Buddhist monuments, tea plantations, jungle eco-lodges and sandy beaches.
-The tour started last week in Negombo, where one of the blasts took place, and was supposed to end in Colombo, but that may be dropped from the itinerary.

 Sri Lankan forces defeated the Tamil Tiger rebels in 2009, ending a civil war that took over 100,000 lives, with both sides accused of grave human rights violations.